KoesGroup/Protocols/Yeast_Transformation.md

 # Yeast transformation

-Grow yeast strain overnight at 30 ˚C in 5 ml YAPD or other appropriate medium Spin down 500 µl culture in an eppendorf 5 minutes at 2000rpm at room temperature Discard supernatant and wash with 1ml TE/LiAc.
-Spin again Discard supernatant completely(with yellow tip) Resuspend cells in: 	1-2 µg plasmid DNA (maximum 5 µl) or In case of in vivo recombination:	100ng digested vector+400ng insert(ratio 10:1) Add 5 µl boiled (and cooled on ice) salmon sperm (carrier) DNA (10µg/µl) Mix by vortexing
+ 1. Grow yeast strain overnight at 30 ˚C in 5 ml YAPD or other appropriate medium
+ 2. Spin down 500 µl culture in an eppendorf 5 minutes at 2000rpm at room temperature
+ 3. Discard supernatant and wash with 1ml TE/LiAc.
+Spin again
+ 4. Discard supernatant completely(with yellow tip)
+ 5. Resuspend cells in: 	1-2 µg plasmid DNA (maximum 5 µl) or
+ 6. In case of in vivo recombination:	100ng digested vector+400ng insert(ratio 10:1)
+ 7. Add 5 µl boiled (and cooled on ice) salmon sperm (carrier) DNA (10µg/µl)
+ 8. Mix by vortexing
-Add 100 µl one-step buffer, mix well
+ 9. Add 100 µl one-step buffer, mix well
-Incubate at 30 ˚C for 30 minutes
+10. Incubate at 30 ˚C for 30 minutes
-Add 10µl DMSO, vortex again and incubate at 42˚C for 15 minutes Plate cells on selection media, carefully spreading, Not to vert dry.
+11. Add 10µl DMSO, vortex again and incubate at 42˚C for 15 minutes
+12. Plate cells on selection media, carefully spreading, Not to vert dry.

-Yeast grows very slow at 30˚C(3-5 days)
+Take note: Yeast grows very slow at 30˚C(3-5 days)

 ## TE/LiAc:
 TE10/1(10mMTris pH8.0/1mM EDTA):1M LiAc=8:2